For You — Career

 Become "The Guy"

 Every shop has techs known for specific things.
-"Take that electrical problem to Dave."
-"If it's a drivability issue, give it to Marcus."
+"Take that electrical problem to the diag guy."
+"If it's a drivability issue, give it to the specialist."
 Being "the guy" for something specific does two things: it makes you more valuable to your current shop, and it makes you known in your market.

 Pick something you're good at or interested in and go deep.
 Electrical diagnostics.
 Diesel.
 European vehicles.
 ADAS calibration.
 Hybrid and EV systems.
 When you become the specialist, you become harder to replace — and your name starts getting passed around when other shops or customers have that specific problem.